As someone who has experienced two early miscarriages, I can say having a miscarriage is really, really hard.

 Systemic Enzyme Therapy

 For recurrent pregnancy losses caused from either immunological response or blood clotting, Systemic Enzyme Therapy may be an affective option.
-In a five year study women who had experienced a recurrent miscarriage due to immunological response (more than 30% of miscarriages) were put on a systemic enzyme supplement before and during there pregnancies(6).
+In a five year study women who had experienced a recurrent miscarriage due to immunological response (more than 30% of miscarriages) were put on a systemic enzyme supplement before and during their pregnancies(6).
 79% of the women carried out their pregnancies to term and gave birth to healthy babies.
 This is an amazing discovery.
 The only options available before this study were anti-immunological agents similar to the type used in transplant patients, but most doctors will not use them due to there toxicity during pregnancy.
 Systemic Enzyme Therapy is a major part of a miscarriage prevention support program.

 Uterine Calming Herbal Formula